josefzamrzla/async-template/README.md

 AngularJS directive to load both JSON data from remote endpoint and template asynchronously to a page.

-See example for some sample usage.
+See example for some sample usage or try a [live demo](http://vast-brushlands-3412.herokuapp.com/example/).

 ## Installation